Combinatorics of orbit configuration spaces: A generalization of Dowling lattices

 Since the intervals $[\zero,\parts]$ are products of partition and Dowling lattices (Theorem \ref{thm:intervals}) hence geometric lattices, we obtain: \begin{corollary} The group $\H_{r-2}(\zero,\parts)$ is trivial unless $\rk\parts=r$.
 Thus, the summation in $\WH_r(\D(G,S))$ includes only the rank--$r$ elements of $\D(G,S)$. \end{corollary}

-The explicit decomposition of intervals $[\zero,\parts]$ from Theorem \ref{thm:intervals}\eqref{eq:lowerint} also gives a formula for the dimension of the Whitney homology, but this can alternatively be derived from our characteristic polynomial calculation: \begin{theorem} If $S$ is nonempty, the Hilbert series for Whitney homology is
+The explicit decomposition of intervals $[\zero,\parts]$ from Theorem \ref{thm:intervals}\eqref{eq:lowerint} also gives a formula for the dimension of the Whitney homology, but this can alternatively be derived from our characteristic polynomial calculation: \begin{theorem} The Hilbert series for Whitney homology is

 \end{theorem} \begin{proof} This can be obtained through the following specialization of the characteristic polynomial in Theorem \ref{thm:charpoly}: